Signs & Impact

 Repetitive behaviors like pulling, picking, or biting

-Difficulty stopping, even when you want to
+Difficulty stopping when you try

 Spending more time on the behavior than intended

-Automatic behavior, often without full awareness
+Behaviors happening automatically, often without full awareness

 Feeling tension, urges, or discomfort before the behavior

-Feeling relief, satisfaction, or calm afterward
+Feeling relief, satisfaction, or calm during the behavior

 How It Can Affect You